Sempronius/LITS_test/README.md

-This code is forked from https://github.com/imatge-upc/liverseg-2017-nipsws Original code is designed to work with Python 2.7, I will be modifying the code to work with Python 3.7
+This code is forked from https://github.com/imatge-upc/liverseg-2017-nipsws Original code is designed to work with Python 2.7, I will be modifying the code to work with Python 3.5.5 on Windows 10 system.

 # Detection-aided liver lesion segmentation